A7 motorway (Cyprus)

-Overview
+The A7 is a motorway that is under construction between the city of Paphos and the municipality of Polis.

+Construction and financing

-This motorway is one of the oldest demands of locals, due to number of accidents happened on the B7 road (current route towards Polis), and due to the constant heavy traffic on it.
-This is the first motorway project in Cyprus, which is going to be performed through the Design, Build, Finance and Operate method (DBFO).
-After several bureaucratic delays, plans are completed, and offers were made from 5 construction consortia.
-Although at first it was decided that the consortium called "Kinyras" was the preferred bidder, Kinyras claiming rising costs due to the ongoing financial crisis raising its financial demands, hence putting the whole project in hiatus.
-Following government's refusal to pay more for an already expensive project, talks moved to the second preferred bidder the Austrian-Cypriot consortium "Strabag-Nemesis".
+It is the first motorway in Cyprus to be built through the Design, Build, Finance and Operate (DBFO) method.
+After several delays, designs were finalised, and offers to construct the motorway were made by five construction consortia.
+Although at first it was decided that the consortium "Kinyras" was preferred, Kinyras raised its financial demands for the project, citing increased costs due to the 2008 financial crisis, which the government refused to pay, moving to the second preferred consortium: the Austrian-Cypriot Strabag-Nemesis consortium.

-As of 2024, 30% of the motorway has been completed and with a launch for a new contractor, it is hoped that the motorway will be fully completed by 2031.
+As of 2024, 30% of the motorway was completed, but a new contractor was sought out, with the motorway to be completed by 2031.

-Project Details
+Project details

-The A7 will be the most expensive road project ever being held by the Republic of Cyprus, with a 447 million Euros price tag.
-Plans include 3 tunnels 7 bridges, 8 grade separated interchanges and 25 underpasses.
-The scheme is projected to take 4,5 years to complete and it will branch off the A6 right after the Anatoliko Industrial zone exit and bear North.
-It will travel East of Armou and Marathounta, west of "Minthis Hills" Golf Resort, and Stroumpi where it will meet the current B7 road and follow the current path.
-Here on the Motorway will narrow down to two lanes until its terminus at Polis.
+The A7 will be the most expensive road project ever held by the Republic of Cyprus, with expected costs lying at 447 million euros.
+Plans include 3 tunnels, 7 bridges, 8 grade-separated interchanges and 25 underpasses.
+Construction is expected to take four to five years.
+When complete, the motorway will branch off the A6 right after a current junction at Anatoliko Industrial Zone, and bear north.
+It will then bear east of Armou and Marathounta, then west of the Minthis Hills Golf Resort, and reach Stroumpi, where it will merge into the existing B7 road.
+Here, the road will have two lanes until its terminus at Polis.